How do you know when it’s time to redesign your website?

 When you view your website it just doesn’t look good.
-The colors aren’t right, the images mo longer work, and the overall feel gives off an outdated or unprofessional look.
+The colours aren’t right, the images no longer work and the overall feel gives an outdated or unprofessional vibe.
 Your competitor’s websites look much more modern, clean and professional and make their businesses look better than yours, even if they’re not.

 Like stepping back in time

-You look at your website and it’s like stepping in a time machine to the place the internet was many years ago.
-The font is too small, your site looks small on modern screens & is hard to read and it just doesn’t fit with all the new styles and advances in technology over the years.
+You look at your website and it’s like stepping in a time machine to the place the internet was years ago.
+The font is too small, your site looks tiny on modern screens, is hard to read and just doesn’t fit with all the new styles and advances in technology over the years.

-Many older websites were built before content management systems like WordPress were commonplace.
-They were often built in code by web developers who you have to pay every time you want even a small update, and you find this extremely frustrating.
+Many older websites were built before content management systems like WordPress were common place or don’t have an easy to use editor.
+They were often built in code by web developers who you have to pay every time you want even a small update and you find this extremely frustrating.